UniMath/UniMath/INSTALL.md

 ```

 To speed up execution on a machine with multiple cores or pseudo-cores, specify
-the use of multiple processes in paralle, e.g, 4, as follows.
+the use of multiple processes in parallel, e.g., 4, as follows.
 ```
 $ make -j4
 ```